MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 1. From the navigation pane, select **Investigation & response** > **Incidents & alerts** > **Incidents**.

-    > [!Note] **Note: Initialize Microsoft Defender XDR**
+    > [!Note] **Note: Microsoft Defender XDR initialization**
     >
     > The Microsoft Defender XDR initialization screen might or might not appear depending on your lab tenant.
-If it appears, you can continue with other tasks while it completes in the background.

 1. You'll see a message stating that Microsoft Defender XDR is being prepared.
 This process runs automatically and might take a few minutes.